greatcan11/Interactive-Lab-Hub/Final Project/README.md

 >
 > We decided to implement this aspect of the game into our simulator so we ensured that the task would only be completed if the card was swiped between 1 and 3 seconds.
 If the card swipe was not between 1 and 3 seconds, the player will stay in the loop.
 >
 > Originally, the datetime library was used since that was used in an earlier lab.
-However, after realizing that we only needed to keep track of time and this library made lots of unnecessary objects since it also stored the date, we decided to use <time.perf_counter()> to track the swipe time, which is done by checking the value of the capacitive touch.
-The first time it is touched, that is the <start_time> and after the card is no longer touching, <time.perf_counter()> is called and stored into <end_time>.
+However, after realizing that we only needed to keep track of time and this library made lots of unnecessary objects since it also stored the date, we decided to use '''time.perf_counter()''' to track the swipe time, which is done by checking the value of the capacitive touch.
+The first time it is touched, that is the '''start_time''' and after the card is no longer touching, '''time.perf_counter()''' is called and stored into '''end_time'''.
 The difference of these two variables is the amount of time the card touched the capacitive tape and the task will only be complete if that difference falls between 1 and 3 seconds.
 >
 > Another error we experienced was due to syntax.
 Using an equals sign instead of minus sign did not throw an error but started setting variables to weird values.
 >